codecloudchief/katacoda-scenarios/CourseSample/step2.md

 Know the details of your user environment variables with the command `env`{{execute}}

-It would all user environment details, at this stage get the essential information needed for you as beginner.
+It would display all your environment details, at this stage get the essential information needed for you as beginner.

 Run `echo $SHELL`{{execute}} to know the shell that has been assigned to you.